WINDY HILL CORRIDOR

 - Windy Hill Road is a major artery connecting West Cobb to

 Cumberland, the county’s largest business district.
-The East and West Corridor Improvements will focus on Windy Hill Road from Cobb Parkway to Powers Ferry Road.
+The East and West Corridor Improvements focused on Windy Hill Road from Cobb Parkway to Powers Ferry Road.

 - Improvements were needed along this corridor because it experiences crashes at a rate three times greater than state-wide averages; injury rates are double the state rates, according to a 2010 report.